Nasal cycle: Research on the effects

-In 1994, breathing through alternate nostrils showed effects on brain hemisphere symmetry on EEG topography.
-D.S.
-Shannahoff-Khalsa published in 2007 on the effect of this cycle and manipulation through forced nostril breathing on one side on the endogenous ultradian rhythms of the autonomic and central nervous system.
+A 1994 study suggested that breathing through alternate nostrils can affect brain hemisphere symmetry on EEG topography.
+A later study in 2007 showed that this cycle (as well as manipulation through forced nostril breathing on one side) has an effect on endogenous ultradian rhythms of the autonomic and central nervous system.

-More recent research has shown no statistically significant correlation between spontaneously (i.e. not forced) dominant nostril and active brain hemisphere.
+However, more recent research has shown no statistically significant association between spontaneously (i.e., not forced) dominant nostril and active brain hemisphere.